How Much Does a Building Inspection Cost in NZ (2026)

 Property size and complexity

 A two-bedroom unit is faster to inspect than a five-bedroom home with a basement, multiple decks, and outbuildings.
-Larger properties take more time, require more photos, and generate longer reports — all of which affect the price.
+Larger properties take more time, require more photographs, and generate longer reports — all of which affect the final fee.
+Some inspectors price explicitly by number of bedrooms or floor area; others use broader size categories.

 Scope of the inspection